sealrubberstrip/sealrubberstrip.github.io/README.md

 My email: okmyjob@outlook.com

-Anyone who like this website and want to re-purpose use of it,please contact me.I will send you its templates,you just change the images,words and links to be your site.
+Anyone who like this website and want to re-purpose use of it,please contact me.I will send you its templates,you just change the images,words and links to be your site. by using wordpress CMS and templates I sent, it can be edited fastly and very very easily to be your site within a couple days.

 Emphatically State my request again: Please please do not change any code of it in this repository.

-If you contact me and using wordpress and the templates I sent you, it can be edited fastly and very very easily to be your site within a couple days.
-We just keep this website here unchanged nicely.
+Let's just keep this website here unchanged nicely.

 Best Regards and Thanks
 Alex